mcmoodoo/stETHer/README.md

 ## What Makes This Special

-I'm pretty sure this is the first parity pool AMM built on Uniswap v4, and definitely the first AMM that properly handles rebasing tokens without destroying the underlying yield.
+**🏆 Award-Winning Innovation**: This project won 3rd place from the Uniswap Foundation at EthGlobal NYC 2025, recognizing its groundbreaking approach to AMM design.

-The dynamic fee system is also something new - most AMMs just have fixed fees that don't respond to market conditions.
-My fees actually get smarter based on what's happening in the pool.
+**First of Its Kind**: The first parity pool AMM built on Uniswap v4 that properly handles rebasing tokens without destroying underlying yield.
+The dynamic fee system responds intelligently to market conditions rather than using static rates.

-But the real innovation is how all the pieces work together.
-The fees fund the incentives, the incentives balance the pool, the balancing reduces the fees - it's a self-sustaining economic loop that gets more stable over time rather than less.
+**Self-Sustaining Economics**: The innovation lies in how all components work together - fees fund incentives, incentives balance the pool, balancing reduces fees.
+This creates a self-sustaining economic loop that becomes more stable over time.

-I think this could be a template for how to build AMMs for any pair of correlated assets, not just ETH/stETH.
-The parity invariant just makes so much more sense when you know the assets should trade near 1:1.
+**Template for the Future**: This design establishes a template for building parity pools for any correlated asset pairs.
+Direct 1:1 exchanges make perfect sense when assets should trade at par, opening possibilities for USDC/USDT, wstETH/stETH, and other correlated pairs.